-A: Best Selection
+Good Best Selection

-B: Satisfactory; may degrade after 4 hours continuous immersion selection must be based on detailed observation. -
+Satisfactory May degrade after 4 hours continuous immersion

-C: Poor to Dangerous Choice for other than short term immersion
+Poor Poor to dangerous choice for other than short term immersion

-NOTE: As a series of factors will influence the actual performance of the glove, a final be unsuitable following long-term or frequent use.
+NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation. -

+\ Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
 A qualified practitioner should be consulted.

-Where the glove is to be used on a short term, casual or infrequent basis, factors such as